jina-ai/docs/chapters/extend/executor.rst

-Development Guide: Add new Executors
+How to Add New Executors
 =====================================

 .. meta::